SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 1. Started as Network Service
 2. Created pipe at `\\.\pipe\saif`
-3. Pipe waited for connection
+3. Pipe waited for a connection
 4. Administrator wrote to our pipe
 5. We read the data
 6. Called ImpersonateNamedPipeClient, became Administrator